KojoBailey/KojoBailey/README.md

 - 🔭 Working on videogame modding tools and DLL/API plugins.
 - 🌱 Building proficiency in C++ as my "main" language (for now).
 - 🎮 Developing my own fangames and mods in Unity with C#.
-- 🌐 Nurturing love-hate relationship with web dev.
+- 🌐 Nurturing a love-hate relationship with web dev.
 - 🏫 Studying Haskell in university and out of interest for functional programming.
 - 👀 Keen to try out Rust, and maybe OCaml too...
-- 📫 Reach me via Discord `@kojobailey`.
-Better if you join [my Discord server](https://discord.gg/GEGbcRn) so we have a mutual server to then DM each other.
-- ⚡ Fun fact: I have a [YouTube channel](https://www.youtube.com/@kojobailey) where I post a variety of content related to my projects!

 ### Languages I've actively used in projects
 [![Languages I've used](https://skillicons.dev/icons?i=cpp,haskell,unity,javascript,react,lua)](https://skillicons.dev)